 UCLr,LCLr=μy±A*σx

-The value of alpha was calculated by summing the probabilities of the Yj values that were outside the control limits when the process was under control.
+The value of alpha was calculated by summing the probabilities of the Yj values that were outside the control limits when the process was in-control.

 αther=PY>UCLr+P(Y<LCLr)

 ARL0r=1αther

 For every level of rounding, the beta values were calculated as dependent on the size of the shift of the mean in standard deviation units (k).